rameshkr1994/Data-Science-Cookbook/Atom/Notes.md

 The environment variable of for the console to be able to open Atom from the console.
 But we don't need this last one in reality.

 Then you need to go [here](https://nteract.gitbooks.io/hydrogen/docs/Installation.html) to install the kernels you need.
 In this case, because we are using Anaconda, we want to use the IPython kernel.
 To install it go [here](https://nteract.io/kernels?_sm_nck=1) .
+Because we are using Anaconda and not regular Python we need to use this section:

 Using conda